-You don’t need a lot of money or a lot of knowledge about investing to get started with Betterment.
-There is no minimum, the fees are low, and the process is simple.
+You don’t need a lot of money or a lot of knowledge about investing to get started.
+M1 Finance is a great place to start, and there are no minimums, the fees are low, and the process is simple.

-4. Get That Free Money
+3. Get That Free Money

 If you invest 6% of your income, for example, the company will match 3%.
 Even if you have high-interest consumer debt, like credit card debt, you should invest enough to get the match because it is free money!

-Be Smart About Debt
+5. Be Smart About Debt

 On top of that, good debt tends to carry a relatively low-interest rate in the single digits.